 Finally, during the pandemic, at age 89, Sara’s mother-in-law came to live with her and her husband.
 Sara was able to help her find healthcare and options during scary and uncertain times.

 Sara has 30 years of political experience that she will use to work for you.
 She knows how to advocate for her community and get things done.

-After earning a bachelor’s degree from George Washington University in Political Science with a concentration in U.S. domestic policy, Sara began her career as staff to U.S. Senator J. James Exon and as a research assistant to a noted political author and broadcaster, Elizabeth Drew.
-Early bitten by the political bug, Sara volunteered on several political campaigns in the Washington metro region and back in the Midwest, and has continued to work on numerous local, state, and national campaigns, both as a volunteer and as paid staff.
-Her last full-time position was the 2008 Obama campaign efforts in both Virginia and Pennsylvania.
+Sara earned a bachelor’s degree from George Washington University in Political Science with a concentration in U.S. domestic policy.
+Afterwards, she began her career as staff to U.S. Senator J. James Exon and as a research assistant to a noted political author and broadcaster, Elizabeth Drew.
+Sara continued working in renowned organizations on issues including women’s health and tobacco control policy where she developed expertise in advocating for those in marginalized communities.

-A Virginia resident for nearly two decades, in 2016, Sara and her husband Joe bought their dream home in Greene County, where they fell in love with the beauty of Central Virginia, the warmth of this community, and the history woven into daily life.
-Today, Sara and Joe enjoy spending time watching their two-year-old Boston Terrier, Rufus, romping in the countryside around their home.
+A Virginia resident for two decades, in 2016, Sara and her husband Joe bought their dream home in Greene County, where they fell in love with the beauty of Central Virginia, the warmth of this community, and the history woven into daily life.
+Her family and her community mean everything to Sara, which drove her to seek public office in the 62nd district.

 Today, Sara and Joe spend time enjoying nature and being grateful for the blessings bestowed on them, including a son who recently began studying at JMU.
 When not occupied with their two Boston Terriers, Rufus and Elmer, Sara believes being a part of the community across the 62nd district is elemental to her nature.
 She is active with local community organizations, helps bolster Democratic candidates across the region, and sings with the Blue Ridge Chorale of Culpeper.